ovh/docs/pages/cloud/entreprise-cloud-databases/log-management/guide.en-gb.md

 ---
-title: Cluster logs
+title: 'Cluster logs'
 slug: cluster-logs
-excerpt: Access to your cluster's logs
+excerpt: 'Access to your cluster''s logs'
-section: Starting with your PostgreSQL cluster
+section: 'Getting started with a PostgreSQL cluster'
 ---

 English documentation not yet available...